Baptisms & Funerals

 Bulletins and Fees

-The fees associated with the wedding will be handled through the Parish Administrator and not the Vicar.
+The fees associated with the wedding will be handled through the Parish Administrator and not the Priest-in-Charge.
 Please email the Parish Administrator to discuss this.
 The Parish Administrator will provide you with a list of our current fees.

 We hope you will consider St. Peter’s as a suitable venue for your wedding.
 Please be in touch for a discussion about this.
 It is best to do so as far in advance as possible.
-This is not only to avoid disappointment if your date is not available, but also allows time for appropriate marriage preparation, and for the Vicar to get to know you.
+This is not only to avoid disappointment if your date is not available, but also allows time for appropriate marriage preparation, and for the Priest-in-Charge to get to know you.